B4CATY/StoreWithAuthJWT/README.md

 First run StoreBackEnd and RefreshJWTToken

-Then go to StoreFront folder and run vsCode and in PowerShell run 2 commands: npm install http-server-spa -g http-server-spa . ./index.html
+Then go to the StoreFront folder and run vsCode in it and in PowerShell run 2 commands: npm install http-server-spa -g
+Go to the Index.html file and type the second command http-server-spa . ./index.html

 Enjoy the project!

-Translated with www.DeepL.com/Translator (free version)